joric/mitosis/mitosis-bluetooth/README.md

 There's no softdevice s110 support so we are limited to 6K RAM.
 Bluetooth devices seem to shutdown and restart a lot (sleep mode is actually power off mode with a hardware interrupt from the pin that restarts the device).
-Default pairing works on power on only, hold the reset button. to erase pairing information.

 There is a built in app_trace_log but it doesn't work with GCC (probably lacks free memory) so I had to write a small drop-in replacement, but in IAR you can just use the following preprocessor